abhishekb740/GaianetBot/Readme.md

 # Gaianet Telegram Bot

 This repository contains a Telegram bot that answers questions about the Gaianet protocol and its ecosystem using the Gaianet LLM model.
-The bot fetches relevant documentation, builds a vector database, and responds to user queries based on the data provided by the Gaianet public API.
+The bot fetches relevant documentation, builds a vector database, and responds to user queries using RAG, based on the data provided by the Gaianet public API.

 ## Features

 - Answers questions about Gaianet's protocol, network, nodes, and more.
-- Retrieves relevant documents from Gaianet Docs and builds a vector database using Hugging Face embeddings.
+- Retrieves relevant documents from Gaianet Docs and builds a vector database using Hugging Face embeddings to retrieve information using RAG.
 - Integrates with the Gaianet Gemma LLM to provide detailed and accurate responses.
 - Supports Markdown formatting in replies and ensures proper Telegram Markdown parsing.
 - Includes an inline keyboard for asking more questions and a quick-reply keyboard for common topics.